lewagon/dotfiles/05-Rails/05-Rails-MC-with-images/02-Watch-List-Images/README.md

 cd ~/code/<user.github_nickname>/rails-watch-list
 ```

-If you generated the rails app **without** the `--database` flag, we need to manually migrate this Rails app to Postgresql for heroku.
-You can check if the app is configured with postgresql if you have the `pg` gem in the gemfile.
+If you generated the rails app **without** the `-d` flag, we need to manually migrate this Rails app to Postgresql for Heroku.
+You can check if the app is configured with Postgresql if you have the `pg` gem in the Gemfile.

-If you need to change the app to postgres, open your Gemfile, find the `sqlite` line. **Replace** it with:
+If you need to change the app to Postgresql, open your Gemfile, find the `sqlite` line. **Replace** it with:

 ```ruby
 # Gemfile